dhis2/developer-portal/docs/tutorials/ui-library.md

 ## 1. Getting started

-### DHIS2 Design System
+### DHIS2 UI Library Principles

-The UI library is the implementation of the [DHIS2 Design System](https://ui.dhis2.nu/).
-Using this system you can design and build applications that are usable, powerful and consistent with other DHIS2 applications.
+The UI library more than just a collection of components, there also are principles, such as predefined colors, layout, typography, icons and patterns.
+You can find all of these in the [DHIS2 UI documentation](https://ui.dhis2.nu/).

 ### Live demos documentation